fnf-org/TicketBooth/README.md

-# Cloudwatch
+# HelpingCulture

-This is the Cloudwatch web application.
-Hang on tight.
+**HelpingCulture** is an application that aims to make ticket and volunteer management for community events easier.

 ## Getting Started

-If you want to contribute to the Cloudwatch codebase, there's a few things you need to do in order to get started.
+If you want to contribute to the HelpingCulture codebase, there's a few things you need to do in order to get started.

   * Run a Mac or Linux operating system

-  * Clone this repository: `git clone git@github.com:sds/cloudwatch.git`
+  * Clone this repository: `git clone git@github.com:sds/helpingculture.git`

   * Ensure Ruby 2.1.1 is installed; you can check this by running `ruby --version` from the command-line.
 The easiest way to install this